Real or not? The Dodgers lost -- no, really -- and the Pirates revive their season

 The Orioles clubbed four homers while completing a four-game sweep of a Texas Rangers club that can’t find a foothold in the AL wild-card race.
 The Baltimore homers broke a historical tie: Entering the game, the O’s had hit 2,490 homers at both Oriole Park at Camden Yards and the old, egg-shaped Memorial Stadium.
 Also, since I know you’re wondering, the franchise hit 2,786 homers from 1909 to 1952, when they played as the St. Louis Browns at old Sportsmans Park III.

-Detroit’s Miguel Cabrera drove in his 1,600 career run in Kansas City, breaking a tie with Nap Lajoie for 35th on the career RBI list.
+Detroit’s Miguel Cabrera drove in his 1,600th career run in Kansas City, breaking a tie with Nap Lajoie for 35th on the career RBIs list.